-ARG-Needle
+ARG-Needle and arg-needle-lib

 The ARG-Needle software suite enables inferring ARGs from genotyping array (or sequencing) data as well as performing several ARG-based analyses such as genealogy-wide association.
 To install the software suite, run